jhlagado/Mondo/README.md

 1(`will execute`)
 ```

-NOTE 2: if you _immediately_ follow a code block with another code block, this second code block will execute
-the "else" condition.
+NOTE 2: if you follow a code block with `/e` followed by another code block, this second code block will execute the "else" condition.

 ```
 0(`will not execute`) /e (`will execute`)